theripper93/levels-3d-preview/Wiki/controls.md

 ### Token Interaction:

- - **Left mouse + drag** -> Drag Move Token (there is no box multiple selection but if you have multiple tokens selected and move one the others will follow with the same delta of movement/elevation)
+ - **Left mouse + drag** -> Drag Move Token
+     - There is no box multiple selection but if you have multiple tokens selected and move one the others will follow with the same delta of movement/elevation
      - While dragging, scroll wheel will change altitude (you can add shift\ctrl modifiers for granular changes)
      - Default +\-5 elevation, shift +\-1, control +\-0.1
  - **Shift + Click** -> Select multiple